 The Proof – If you fancy trying to eat as many profiteroles as you can in one go, you won’t be shamed by us.
 We’ve all been there.
 It’s kind of hard not to as well, because The Proof ones are something else.
-The choux buns come filled with Chantilly cream, with chocolate sauce, salted caramel, honeycomb and strawberries all on the side ready for you to assemble into a glorious dessert tower.
+The choux buns come filled with Chantilly cream and with chocolate sauce, salted caramel, honeycomb and strawberries all on the side ready for you to assemble into a glorious dessert tower.
 They also sell classic desserts like lemon meringue tart, sticky toffee pudding, flourless chocolate cake and vanilla bean cheesecake.
-And they’ve got an epic Christmas range including tiramisu, chocolate yule log and panettone bread & butter pudding.
 YUM.

-The Exploding Bakery – These new ‘letterbox brownies’ from The Exploding Bakery come in a handy flat pack so even if the postman catches you while you’re out for your lockdown exercise, there will be fresh brownies waiting on the doormat for you when you get in.
+The Exploding Bakery – The ‘letterbox brownies’ from The Exploding Bakery come in a handy flat pack so even if the postman catches you while you’re out, there will be fresh brownies waiting on the doormat for you when you get in.
 And there’s nothing better than a brownie after a run.
 There are 12 flavours to choose from as well as the option to add on candles, biodegradable balloons, gift cards, and even a bag of Round Hill single-estate coffee.
-They are all gluten free and six of the flavours are vegan too.
+They are all gluten-free and six of the flavours are vegan too.
 Our favourite has to be the Blood Orange, although the one made with Pip & Nut peanut butter also sounds like a banger.